Local-first recording

 privacy is the feature

-Cameras stream to your Mac; recordings land on your storage.
+Cameras stream to your machine; recordings land on your storage.
 The cloud here only sells a license and tells the daemon when an update exists — the video stays on the LAN, where it belongs.

 download to live view